tezemi/ZeroPercentInternalization/README.md

 Click the minus button to remove a key if needed.

-Now that there's two values for english, you can add as many languages as desired.
+Now that there's two values for English, you can add as many languages as desired.
 Click on the down arrow again, and select another language code.

 ![image](https://github.com/tezemi/ZeroPercentInternalization/assets/59236027/da78527b-b65f-42a5-a8d3-c7bc275c452a)